BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Lunar Eclipses:

-A lunar eclipse takes place if the Moon passes through the shadow cone of the Earth.
-These are rarer than you might imagine because of the tilt of the Moon's orbit.
+A lunar eclipse takes place if the Moon passes through the shadow cone of the Earth, opposite the Sun.
+These eclipses are rarer than you might imagine because of the tilt of the Moon's orbit.
 I remember well the first Lunar eclipse that I saw.
 At the time I had just started regular correspondance with Patrick Moore about things I was discovering.
 I had lots of questions, which Patrick courteously answered every month for at least the next year or so!
 It was in one of these letters that he made me aware of the upcoming Lunar eclipse.
-It was the partial of April 4th 1977, I had to get up in the middle of the night to see it, and duely set my alarm clock for 04:20 (We were in BST daylight saving).
-The start of the eclipse was 03:30UT and the maximum shadow coverage was 04:18UT.
+It was the partial eclipse of April 4th 1977, and fourteen year old me had to get up in the middle of the night to see it.
+I duely set my alarm clock for 04:20 BST ten minutes before it all started.
+The beginning of the eclipse was 03:30 UT and the maximum shadow coverage was 04:18 UT.

 remained white and the shadow was black.
-As this was only a partial eclipse there was no spectacular reddening of the Moon and I got fed up quickly enough.
-It was a cold night and I was
+As this was only a partial eclipse there was no spectacular reddening of the Moon as you get with total lunar eclipses (see pic), and I got fed up quickly

-tired.
+enough.
+It was a cold night and I was tired.
 I didn't stay out long, just long enough to get past the maximum shadow coverage.
-I was tucked up in bed and asleep well before the Moon moved out of the shadow of the Earth at
+I was tucked up in bed and asleep well before the Moon

-05:06UT, I had to be up for school that bright Monday morning.
-I asked around among my friends, but no-one else had
+moved out of the shadow of the Earth at 05:06 UT, I had to be up for school that bright Monday morning.
+I asked around among my friends, but no-one else had seen the eclipse .
+(Just me, the astronomy fanatic!)

-There is also a total lunar eclipse visible from anywhere east of Berlin!
-The Moon will rise in the UK just after the end.
-Shame.
+Lunar Eclipses in 2025: There was a total lunar eclipse visible from anywhere east of Berlin on 7th September 2025.
+The Moon rose

-Note: Unlike Solar eclipses, if the shadow of the Earth falls on the Moon, anyone on Earth, that can see the Moon in their sky, can see the eclipse.
+Note: Unlike Solar eclipses, if the shadow of the Earth falls on the Moon, anyone on Earth that can see the Moon in their sky can see the eclipse.
 By comparison, in a Solar eclipse you have to be in the shadow cone yourself the see anything.

 What I like about observing The Moon:

 Watching the shadow move in retreat, across a crater floor, and the light touching the tip of the central peak.
 A tiny spot of light in the shadow darkness.
-I like looking at the cusp of the Moon to see tops of mountains illuminated off the end into the dark sky.
+I like observing the cusp of the Moon to see tops of mountains illuminated off the end into the dark sky.

 Location Pic: The exact position of my first sighting of little Mercury, approximately at its 'greatest Eastern elongation', viewed